hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 - `execute` identifies the activated event by its name.
 - `after` defines the scheduled time (in ms) when activating an event.
 By default, it is set to 0 ms, e.g., when this field is not defined explicitly.
 - `activating` stores events that will be activated when executing the event defined by execute.
 Missing definition leads to the behavior that no other events are activated.
-The modeler can either write a String (to activate a single event) or a list of Strings (to activate multiple events)
+The modeler can either write a `String` (to activate a single event) or a list of `Strings` (to activate multiple events)
 - `activationKind` stores the kind of activation for execute.
-Possible options are multi, single, single:min, and single:max.
+Possible options are `multi`, `single`, `single:min`, and `single:max`.
 The default value is multi
   - `multi` means that the activation will be queued for execution.
   - `single` means that the activation will only be queued if there are no queued activations with the same id
   - `single:min` means that the activation will only be queued if (1) there are no queued activations for the same id or (2) there is a queued activation with the same id whose value for the scheduled time is greater.
 In the case of (2), the already queued activation will be discarded.
   - `single:max` means that the activation will only be queued if (1) there are no queued activations for the same id or (2) there is a queued activation with the same id whose value for the scheduled time is lower.
 In the case of (2), the already queued activation will be discarded.
-- `additionalGuards` stores optional guards when executing the event stored in execute
+- `additionalGuards` stores optional guards when executing the event stored in execute.
 - `fixedVariables` stores a Map.
 Here, a variable (parameter, or non-deterministic assigned variable) is assigned to its value.
 - `probabilisticVariables` stores either a Map or a String.
 Concerning the Map, a variable (parameter, or non-deterministic assigned variable) is assigned to another Map defining the probabilistic choice of its value.
 The second Map stores Key-Value pairs where values are mapped to the probability.
 The modeler can also assign probabilisticVariables to first or uniform.
 - `first` means that the first transition is chosen for execution.
 - `uniform` means that a transition is selected from all alternatives uniformly.
 - `priority` stores the priority for scheduling execute.
 Lower number means greater priority.

-*Probabilistic Choice.* A probabilistic choice selects an event to be executed in the future.
+**Probabilistic Choice.** A probabilistic choice selects an event to be executed in the future.
 It requires the two fields `id`, and `chooseActivation`.
 `chooseActivation` is a `Map` storing `Key-Value` pairs where `activations` (identified by their `id`) are mapped to a probability.